LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 ## Can I install additional packages?

-You are free to install any additional packages available through conda by (creating a conda environment)[#how-do-i-create-a-persistent-conda-environment].
+You are free to install any additional packages available through conda by [creating a conda environment](#how-do-i-create-a-persistent-conda-environment).
 These packages will persist for you.
 You may also use `conda install` directly without creating an environment, but these packages won't be permanent and will be wiped anytime your server restarts.

 TODO: Add documentation on how octave, sagemath, julia pkg managers work.
 Note that `pip install --user` would persist.